 A few days later the leaders gave my family a van.
 We had nowhere to go and no relatives to take us in.
-We started going to Sunday services at a Thai Baptist church on the South Side of Chicago.
-One of the members, Mr. Tassallee, a Thai-Chinese man with eyes the shape of crescent moons, who always wore a crisp dark suit and skinny tie with his hair neatly combed, had heard we needed a place to stay.
+We started going to Sunday services at a Thai Lutheran church on the South Side of Chicago.
+One of the members, Mr. Tessalee, a Thai-Chinese man with eyes the shape of crescent moons, who always wore a crisp dark suit and skinny tie with his hair neatly combed, had heard we needed a place to stay.
 He had an empty building in the South Side and he offered to let us stay in it rent-free.
 It was a tall brick building with a small front yard surrounded by a chain link fence.
 We agreed.
 Mom was pregnant.
 Dad had no job.
 On our first night there we heard gunshots echoing from the alley.
 We would continue to hear these on a weekly basis.
 We were on our own.

 * * *

 I’ve heard many stories about kids who grew up like me and killed themselves because they didn’t how to make it in the world.
 Some were my friends, others distant acquaintances.
 They’d blame their parents for not teaching them how to write checks, or fill out applications, or hold their own in a normal social setting.
 There are girls who became strippers because all they knew how to do was give a powerful “look of love,” as taught by Father David during the flirty-fishing movement.
 They had no skills for working or making money, so they used their sexuality, just like their mothers did in the early days.